A-Kretschmer/thin-lattice-polytopes/README.md

-# thin-lattice-polytopes
-Code and data for the paper "Thin polytopes: lattice polytopes with vanishing local h*-polynomial"
+# Code and data for the paper "Thin polytopes: lattice polytopes with vanishing local h*-polynomial"